guangzhengyu/swagger-request/README.md

 bindAxios(axios)

-export default userApi

 // Then, use it anywhere you need
 // For example
-// ./respositories/user-repository.js
-import { getUsers } from '../apis/user-api'
+import { getUsers } from '../generated-swagger/user'

 export function query () {
   return new Promise((resolve, reject) => {